 ‘Hmm!
 It just takes about 5 hours by flight from Sydney.
 So, why not plan a trip with my mother!‘ I had thought.
 My mother was visiting me that year from India and I wanted to go some where exotic and hence I had thought an island is a perfect way to spend time.

-Read my post 4 days in Fiji for details of my travel.
+Read my post 4 days in Fiji for the things to do in Fiji during the 4 days of travel.

 Last day in Fiji

 On my last day in Fiji, I had decided to take a taxi to visit the second largest city in Fiji, Lautoka.
 Lautoka is on the west coast of the island Viti Levu.
 It is known for its sugar can fields and is known as the Sugar city of Fiji.

 The taxi driver had picked us up promptly, early in the morning.

 As he was was a local native Fijian, I had inquired, “Do you still have tribes here?“